ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 v_{\text{OB}} = v_c
 $$

-In particular, since we are assuming the collision is perfectly elastic, the momentum from the CB is completely transfered to the OB.
+In particular, since we are assuming the collision is perfectly elastic, the momentum from the CB is completely transferred to the OB.
 Furthermore, since we are assuming there is no friction between the CB and OB, we have

 $$
 \omega_{\text{CB}} = \omega_c